natcap/invest.users-guide/source/blue_carbon.rst

 Economic inputs
 ---------------

-Data on the market or social value of sequestered carbon and its annual rate of change and a discount rate can be used in an optional model that estimates the value of this ecosystem service.
+Users have a choice to model carbon sequestration value using a price schedule, or by supplying a base year carbon price and an annual rate of inflation.
+In both cases, an appropriate discount rate is necessary.

 The value of carbon sequestration over time is given by:

- * **Value of a sequestered ton of carbon**: (:math:`V` in the equation above), in dollars per metric ton of elemental carbon (not CO\ :sub:`2`, which is heavier, so be careful to get units right!
-If the social value of CO\ :sub:`2` e is $Y per metric ton, then the SCC is $(3.67*Y) per metric ton.
+ * **Value of a sequestered ton of carbon**: This is in a relevant unit of currency per metric ton.
+The calculations can be conducted in tons of elemental carbon or tons of carbon dioxide.
+If the value of sequestered CO\ :sub:`2` e is $Y per metric ton, then the value of elemental carbon is $(3.67*Y) per metric ton.
+Again, this value can be input using a price schedule over the appropriate time horizon, or by supplying a base year carbon price and an annual rate of inflation.

  * **Discount rate**: (:math:`r` in the equation above), which reflects time preferences for immediate benefits over future benefits.
 If the rate is set equal to 0% then monetary values are not discounted.

- * **Annual rate of change in the price of carbon**: (:math:`c` in the equation below), which adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.

 Running the Model
 =================